keboola/developers-docs/extend/custom-science/r/index.md

     "myParmeter": "myValue"
 }

+You can obtain inline help and list of library function with by running command `?DockerApplication`.

 ### Dynamic Input/Output mapping
 In the [previous examples](/extend/custom-science/quick-start/) we have shown applications which have hardcoded names of input/output tables.
 This example shows how to read input and output mapping specified by the end-user,